 3. Go bespoke for the ultimate experience

 Just as when choosing between a soundbar or surround sound system, there is no one size fits all answer to the perfect home theater system.
 Each option has its own pros and cons and depends on your space, budget, and requirements.
-This is why a bespoke option is likely to be most satisfactory.
+This is why a bespoke option is likely to be the most satisfactory.

 4. Plan ahead

 Ideally, you would think about how to create a home theater at the top of the renovation before you'd done any plastering or painting, or perfecting.
 “Physically installing a speaker is in many ways the easy bit of any home cinema installation as the tricky work goes on behind the scenes," Gary says.
 "This is where forward planning helps - and thinking about your home technology as part of your renovations, not just a fun afterthought - as running cables and power throughout a property is much more difficult if you’ve already decorated.”

-If you're not planning a full refurb but still want a great theater experience, you may be better investing in one of the best 85 inch TVs instead.
+If you're not planning a full refurb but still want a great theater experience, you may be better off investing in one of the best 85 inch TVs instead.